 In general, the sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activities.
-Contaminants that may be present in source water include: microbial contaminants; inorganic contaminants; pesticides and herbicides; organic chemical contaminants; and radioactive contaminants.
-In order to ensure that tap water is safe to drink, the State and the EPA prescribe regulations which limit the amount of certain contaminants in water provided by public water systems.
+Contaminants that may be present in source water include microbial contaminants; inorganic contaminants; pesticides and herbicides; organic chemical contaminants; and radioactive contaminants.
+To ensure that tap water is safe to drink, the State and the EPA prescribe regulations which limit the amount of certain contaminants in water provided by public water systems.
 The State Health Department's and the FDA's regulations establish limits for contaminants in bottled water which must provide the same protection for public health.

-Varick Water District # 4 purchases surface water drawn from Cayuga Lake via the Town of Fayette Water District # 3.
-Water is treated by the Town of Seneca Falls.
+Fayette WD #3 and #7 purchase surface water drawn from Cayuga Lake via the Town of Seneca Falls Water Treatment Plant: James Varricchio, Operator.
 During 2023, our system did not experience any restriction of our water source.
-The treatment plants water intake is located 1,850ft from the western shore of Cayuga Lake and is in 25 feet of water.
+The treatment plants' water intake is located 1,850 from the western shore of Cayuga Lake and is in 25 feet of water.